tact-lang/pitaya/docs/SPECIFICATION.md

 **Instance Runner** - Executes individual AI coding instances in isolation.
 Knows nothing about strategies or UI.
 Provides a simple async function: give it a prompt and git repo, get back a result with a branch name.
 Handles all Docker lifecycle, git operations, and AI tool process management internally.
 Accepts orchestration-provided names and configurations (including run_id) as opaque identifiers without understanding their semantic purpose.

-**Orchestration** - Coordinates multiple instances according to strategies.
+**Orchestration** - Coordinates multiple durable tasks according to strategies.
 Owns the event bus, manages parallel execution, and tracks global state.
 Depends only on Instance Runner's public API.
-Strategies are just Python classes that spawn instances and make decisions based on results.
-Provides branch names and container names to instances.
+Strategies schedule durable tasks with `ctx.run` and make decisions based on results.
+Provides branch names and container names to tasks.

 **TUI (Interface)** - Displays real-time progress and results.
 Subscribes to orchestration events for real-time updates and periodically polls state for reconciliation.
-Has zero knowledge of how instances run or how strategies work - just visualizes events and state.
+Has zero knowledge of how tasks run or how strategies work - just visualizes events and state.
 Can be replaced with a web UI or CLI-only output without touching other layers.

 This architecture emerged from painful lessons: previous attempts failed when components were tightly coupled.
 Now, you can completely rewrite the TUI without touching instance execution, or swap Claude Code for another AI tool by only modifying Instance Runner.